 In July 2010, Saudi Aramco awarded seven EPC contracts for the project.
 Spain's Tecnicas Reunidas won the EPC contract for the coker unit.

-The hydrocracker and petrol unit will be built by South Korea's Daelim Industrial and Seoul-based SK Engineering received the contract for the crude unit.
+The hydrocracker and petrol unit were built by South Korea's Daelim Industrial and Seoul-based SK Engineering received the contract for the crude unit.

-Dayim Punj Lloyd, a subsidiary of India's Punj Lloyd, will be responsible for building the Yanbu refinery's offshore infrastructure and pipelines.
+Dayim Punj Lloyd, a subsidiary of India's Punj Lloyd, was responsible for building the Yanbu refinery's offshore infrastructure and pipelines.

-Punj Lloyd will construct a 36-60in diameter steel pipelines that will transport fuel gas, diesel, water, petrol and benzene.
-It will also construct 133.8-114.1in-diameter, reinforced thermosetting plastic pipelines to carry seawater, electrical and metering systems.
+Punj Lloyd constructed a 36in-60in diameter steel pipelines that transports fuel gas, diesel, water, petrol and benzene.
+It also constructed 133.8in-114.1in diameter, reinforced thermosetting plastic pipelines to carry seawater, electrical and metering systems.